Bertoid1311/B7094/README.md

 If you're a "casual" user, and running Windows, just:

-- Download the B7094V34A_\*.zip distribution archive
+- Download a B7094V34A_\*.zip distribution archive

 - Extract it into a new folder